 Kat Daneault, Brett Gelino & Diller, J. W. (2015, October).
 Prompting to reduce electrical consumption on a college campus.
 Poster presentation at the annual meeting of the Berkshire Association for Behavior Analysis and Therapy, Amherst, MA.

-The following students will represent Eastern at the Northeast Regional Undergraduate Research, Scholarly Activity & Creative Activity Conference.
-The conference will take place October 23-24 at Ramapo College of New Jersey.
+The following students represented Eastern at the Northeast Regional Undergraduate Research, Scholarly Activity & Creative Activity Conference.
+The conference took place October 23-24 at Ramapo College of New Jersey.

 Gretta Ingranam Dr. Arroyo